Go back

 Curricular Practical Training (CPT)

 Curricular Practical Training (CPT) is a type of educational training for F-1 international students.
 Practical training can provide valuable work experience by sharpening and adding to the skills you are learning in school.
-CPT allows you to accept an internship, practicum, field placement, or other work experiences that is a requirement due to enrollment in a course or for a degree.
+CPT allows you to accept an internship, practicum, field placement, or other work experiences that is related to your coursework.

 Curricular Practical Training is defined to be “either paid or unpaid alternative work/study, internship, cooperative education or any other type of required internship or practicum that is offered by sponsoring employers through cooperative agreements with the school."